SimonLeigh/couchbase-mobile-portal/README-details.md

         - What is its purpose within the system?
         - How is the Manager used?
       - Creating a Manager
+      - Manager Options
+        - What are Manager Options?
     - Database
       - Introduction
         - What is a Database?